Using tournaments to calculate AUROC for zero-shot classification with LLMs: Evaluation

 \subsection{Results}

-Table~\ref{tab:ml_results} shows the result of the zero-shot classifiers on our two datasets.
+\paragraph{Preliminary} Table~\ref{tab:ml_results} shows the result of the zero-shot classifiers on our two datasets.
 GPT-4o-mini significantly outperforms Llama-3.2-3b at both tasks, as might be expected.
 F1 scores are respectable for \cola, but show imbalanced precision and recall.
 For Clinifact, Llama-3.2-3b struggles significantly, but GPT-4o-mini performs respectably, with higher overall F1 and better balance between precision and recall.
 On all configurations, prompt-based steering towards higher \emph{precision} is completely ineffective, while steering towards higher \emph{recall} does succeed for \cola.
+This preliminary experiment highlights the need for methods that can be steered toward precision or recall.

-Figure~\ref{fig:tiled_plots} shows AUROC values across tournament rounds for all four model/task combinations, with different schedulers represented as color lines.
-The Random scheduler is surprisingly strong, obtaining the highest overall AUROC for the Llama/CoLA plot(Figure~\ref{fig:tiled_plots}a).
+Figure~\ref{fig:tiled_plots} and ~\ref{fig:tiled_plots2} shows AUROC values across tournament rounds for \cola,~\clinifact~and~\lcdbenchmark.
+Different schedulers, and two baselines (zero-shot prompting and self-consistency) are represented as color lines.
+For the self-consistency baseline, the x-axis (``Rounds'') represents the number of iterations ($N$).
+The zero-shot prompting baseline is averaged over 40 independent runs and shown as horizontal dashed lines.

+Across the datasets and LLMs we experiment with, our tournament approach consistently outperforms the two baselines, regardless of the scheduler selection.
+One exception is the \cola~dataset, where the self-consistency baseline occasionally performs better.
+We observe comparable results for the other LLMs (Figure~\ref{fig:appendix_tiled_plots_cola},~\ref{fig:appendix_tiled_plots_clinifact}, and~\ref{fig:appendix_tiled_plots_lcd}) in Appendix~\ref{sec:appendix-addional-exp}.
+The Random scheduler is strong, obtaining the high overall AUROC for all the datasets in the early rounds, but the differences between the schedulers converge over the rounds.
 Table~\ref{tab:tourney_results} shows the F1 scores that are obtained by finding the optimal cutoff point on the ROC curve for the optimal AUROC round for each tournament experiment.
 While the added benefit of AUROC scores and thresholds mean it would be sufficient to match the performance in the zero-shot setting, in fact we find that the tournament-style method leads to greatly improved F1 scores.
-For \cola, Llama improves from 0.671 to 0.831, and GPT-4o-mini improves from 0.895 to 0.928.
-For \clinifact, F1 scores with Llama improve from 0.502 to 0.667, and with GPT-4o-mini they improve from 0.832 to 0.753.
+For \cola, Llama improves from 0.671 to 0.866, and GPT-4o-mini improves from 0.895 to 0.910.
+For \clinifact, F1 scores with Llama improve from 0.502 to 0.651, and with GPT-4o-mini they improve from 0.701 to 0.753.